-Section F, Budget Worksheet and Budget Justification must be completed as instructed specific to the Proposed Use of Funds and Spending Plans described in Section C, Project Narrative.
-The funding amount for which you are requesting on your Budget Worksheet is limited to the amount of funding available for your selected Track/Option.
-Do not budget for an amount higher or lower than the identified available funding as described below:
+Section E, Budget Worksheet and Budget Justification must be completed as instructed specific to the Proposed Use of Funds and Spending Plans described in Section B, Project Narrative.
+The funding amount for which you are requesting on your Budget Worksheet is identified within the RFGA.
+Do not budget for an amount higher or lower than the identified available funding.